The Liberties, Dublin: Brewing and distilling

-While many local breweries and distilleries closed after the late 1800s, as of the early 21st century the area has seen a "renaissance" as a centre for craft distilling and brewing in Dublin.
+While many local breweries and distilleries closed after the late 19th century, as of the early 21st century the area has seen some renewal as a centre for craft distilling and brewing in Dublin.
 Teelings Whiskey opened a new distillery and visitor centre in Newmarket, the first new Irish whiskey distillery to develop in Dublin since the 19th century, while investment has also been made in The Liberties by the Dublin Whiskey Company, Alltech, Galway Bay Brewery, and 5 Lamps Brewery.

 The Pearse Lyons distillery opened on St James's Street in September 2017.
-The Beer Market, the only bar in Ireland which serves only beer, opened on Cornmarket in April 2015.
-The Liberties is also home to the Dublin Liberties Distillery, a craft Irish whiskey distillery which has a visitor centre and "brand home" for Irish whiskeys.
+The Liberties is also home to the Dublin Liberties Distillery, a craft Irish whiskey distillery and visitor centre.